MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-overview.md

 ### Object Model

+At the center of the Debugger Data Model is a uniform object representation in which everything is an instance of the IModelObject interface.
+While such an object may represent an intrinsic (e.g.: an integer value) or another data model interface, it often represents a dynamic object – a dictionary of key/value/metadata tuples and a set of concepts which describe abstract behaviors.

 This diagram shows how the IModelObject uses Key Stores to contain values that a provider can create, register and manipulate.